-700. Coastline Fractals – Modelling complex natural shapes along coastline’s fractal-like (jagged recurring pattern) properties.
+700. Coastline Fractals – Modelling complex natural shapes along the coastline’s fractal-like (jagged recurring pattern) properties.

-702. Active Licenses – Exploring active, operations and exploration wells all locations on a map.
+702. Active Licenses – Exploring active, operations and exploration wells at all locations on a map.

-703. Oil Exploration – Planning and exploring of drilling operations using 3D GIS to analyse the data and visually inspect the results.
+703. Oil Exploration – Planning and exploring drilling operations using 3D GIS to analyze the data and visually inspect the results.

 705. Pipeline Rupture – Responding to pipeline ruptures to better understand surrounds and impact zones such as privately-owned parcels and critical fume areas.

-706. Oil Search – Magnifying the search for resources and extend beyond the core elements (Oil Search – Boundless)
+706. Oil Search – Magnifying the search for resources and extending beyond the core elements (Oil Search – Boundless)

 708. Geomagnetic Referencing – Using the Earth’s magnetic field obtained by the USGS to more accurately drill direction and position.
 (Geomagnetic Referencing)

-709. Oil Reserves – Measuring how much shadow is being casted of a floating roof’s oil tanks using geometry and high spatial resolution imagery.
+709. Oil Reserves – Measuring how much shadow is being cast of a floating roof’s oil tanks using geometry and high spatial resolution imagery.

 710. Undersea Environmental Impacts – Assessing potential impacts of the undersea environment as oil and gas activity increases.

-712. Environmental Impact Assessment – Gauging multiple layer including existing infrastructure, river crossings, soils and vegetation, groundwater and elevation/ slope to determine pipeline impact.
+712. Environmental Impact Assessment – Gauging multiple layers including existing infrastructure, river crossings, soils and vegetation, groundwater, and elevation/ slope to determine pipeline impact.

-714. Pipeline Infrastructure – Surveying footprints and inventorying pipeline infrastructure like pump stations, tank terminals and pipelines.
+714. Pipeline Infrastructure – Surveying footprints and inventorying pipeline infrastructures like pump stations, tank terminals, and pipelines.

-715. Gulf Basin Depositional Synthesis – Providing context for exploration in the Gulf of Mexico and reducing overall risk oil and gas companies by understanding the depositional history of drill.
+715. Gulf Basin Depositional Synthesis – Providing context for exploration in the Gulf of Mexico and reducing overall risk to oil and gas companies by understanding the depositional history of drilling.

 716. Trail Planning – Valuing cells to pave out a path that accumulates the least ‘cost’ from a source to a destination.

-717. GPS Tracking – Applying tracking technologies on humans in an effort to understand how their movements affect ecosystems in national parks.
+717. GPS Tracking – Applying tracking technologies to humans to understand how their movements affect ecosystems in national parks.

-718. Fuzzy Logic – Identifying suitable locations for the construction of parks with relevant experts to determine significance and weighted of criteria.
+718. Fuzzy Logic – Identifying suitable locations for the construction of parks with relevant experts to determine the significance and weight of the criteria.

-720. Noise Map – Mapping sound levels in parks to show how visitors and wildlife interact with each other and park resources (Noise Map – National Park Service)
+720. Noise Map – Mapping sound levels in parks to show how visitors and wildlife interact with each other and park resources.

 721. Redistricting – Encouraging citizen involvement through web-based applications for the redistricting process (Redistricting QGIS Plugin)